rudderlabs/rudderstack-docs/destinations/billing-platforms/recurly.md

 });
 ```

+Note that:

-- To make a successful track call, an account must be present in Recurly.
-Our `track` calls get mapped to `line_items` for that account in Recurly.
+- To make a successful `track` call, an account must be present in Recurly.
+The RudderStack `track` calls get mapped to `line_items` for that account in Recurly.
 - All the `products` that you send in the payload are associated with `items` in Recurly.
-- If a product is not present in Recurly dashboard, we create new `items` for that product and associate it with `line_items`.
+- If a product is not present in the Recurly dashboard, RudderStack creates new `items` for that product and associates it with `line_items`.

-Following property mapping happens when you make an identify calls :
+RudderStack maps the following properties to Recurly during a `track` call:

 | Standard RudderStack Field | Standard Recurly Field   |
 | :------------------------- | :----------------------- |